 Rice is one of those ‘staple foods’ in nearly everyone’s kitchen pantry.

 Many preparedness-minded people with a food storage pantry will have (among other things) a quantity of dry foods including rice.
 An issue with cooking rice though, is that it requires a substantial amount of fuel (heat) energy to cook (boil-simmer) to soften the grains such that you can actually eat it.

-If you’re in a situation where you’re trying to conserve your fuel (e.g. power outage while utilizing a camp stove, a SHTF collapse, etc..), then this method of cooking rice will save LOTS of fuel by eliminating the relatively long time needed on a stove burner, etc..
+If you’re in a situation where you’re trying to conserve your fuel, then the thermos cooking method (such as with rice) will save LOTS of fuel by eliminating the relatively long time needed on a stove burner, etc..

 The good news is that I’ve found a way to cook rice with just a fraction of the fuel energy needed compared to conventional cooking methods of boiling and simmering…

 I recently tried this, and it worked very well.